CPSC 107 Introduction to Computing 3 credits

 This course is a study of numerical methods of evaluating integrals and differential equations, techniques in finding the roots of polynomials, solving systems of linear equations, and matrix manipulation.
 (This course may be taken for credit as MATH 390.)
 Prerequisites: CPSC 151; MATH 202 or equivalent.

-CPSC 400 Computer Graphics 3 credits
+CPSC 405 Cryptography 3 credits

 CPSC 420 Professional Internship 1-8 credits

-This course is a professionally supervised experience with off-campus mathematicians, computer sciences, or applied scientists using modern research and/or analytical techniques.
-Setting may vary from purely academic summer programs to private or public scientific institutions.
+This course is a professionally supervised experience with off-campus mathematicians, computer scientists, or applied scientists using modern research and/or analytical techniques.
+Settings may vary from purely academic summer programs to private or public scientific institutions.
 The number of credits awarded depends on the number of imbedded hours in the internship experience.
 A minimum of 50 imbedded hours is expected per credit with the maximum number of credit earned is eight.
 Prerequisites: Students must have a cumulative 2.0 GPA and junior/senior standing.

 CPSC 440 Data Communications and Network Architecture 3 credits